Canon 650D vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

-Both the 650D and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the A6300 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 650D and A6300 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Sony A6300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.